 20 minutes along the coast from Itea is the small island town of Galaxidi.
 Perfect for a day trip, Galaxidi is home to many beautiful neoclassical houses, old captains’ mansion, picturesque ports and the charm of a non-commercialised town.

 Are you ready to visit off-the-beaten-path locations and discover cultural charm like no other?
-You can when you travel with Undiscovered by Globus – new Mediterranean Undiscovered tours are out now!
+You can when you travel on our Globus Choice Touring holiday through Greece!